English Idioms and Idiomatic Expressions

 - beyond recall

-"I'm afraid we can't recover the pictures - your camera is beyond recall."
+"I'm afraid we can't recover the pictures - your camera is so damaged that the photographs are beyond recall."

 - beyond redemption